Jeffawe/JobPulse-Backend/README.md

 # JobPulse Backend

 JobPulse is an email-based job tracking tool that integrates with Discord to help users manage and monitor their job applications efficiently.
-This repository contains the backend service built using Node.js and Express, connected to a lightweight SQLite database and Redis for temporary state handling.
+This repository contains the backend service built using Node.js and Express, which is connected to a lightweight SQLite database and Redis for temporary state handling.
 The backend handles email polling, user session management, integrations, and webhook processing.

 🌐 **Live Frontend:** [Job Pulse](https://job-pulse1.vercel.app)
 📦 **Frontend Repo:** [Frontend](https://github.com/Jeffawe/JobPulse)